Nuestman/udrive-lms/README.md

 - Write clear commit messages
 - Add comments for complex logic
 - Update documentation as needed
+- Base all feature work from the `dev` branch and open pull requests targeting `dev`

 ## 🐛 Known Issues